-When applying for VA Aid and Attendance pension, the VA requires either original or certified discharge papers (photocopies are typically not accepted) also known as DD-214 and Report of Separation papers.
+When applying for VA Aid and Attendance pension, the VA prefers either original or certified discharge papers (as a result of Covid, the VA is often accepting photocopies, but not in every case) also known as DD-214 and Report of Separation papers.
 The VA WILL NOT return papers submitted, so we do not recommend sending the original.

 What if I do not have a certified copy of the discharge paperwork to submit with the VA application?

 1) Order a free certified copy from the National Archives at www.archives.gov/veterans.
-Average delivery time can be anywhere from several weeks to several months.
+Average delivery time can be anywhere from 1-3 months.

 How can I get my original discharge papers certified?